Table of Contents

-- Relative imbalance between aggressive factors and defensive factors for gastrointestinal mucosa is important in pathogenesis of peptic ulcer disease.
+- Relative imbalance between aggressive factors and defensive factors for gastrointestinal mucosa is important in the pathogenesis of peptic ulcer disease.

-- Aggressive factors include acid, pepsin, bile, etc., while defensive factors include mucus secretion, bicarbonate secretion, mucosal blood flow, prostaglandins, and repair processes following mucosal injury.
+- Aggressive factors include acid, pepsin, bile, etc., while defensive factors include mucus secretion, bicarbonate secretion, mucosal blood flow, prostaglandins and repair processes following mucosal injury.